Linda George (Australian singer): Session singer and beyond

 During the early 1990s, George toured to Russia with two of her seven brothers, in an ensemble that included Colin Hopkins from Melbourne and George Grifsas from Adelaide, working for the Freedom from Hunger campaign.
 Back in Melbourne, she created a venue, "Music on Q", for local original artists.
 She recorded an album, Circle Dance, with Hopkins and Pertout, which was released in 1996 as a limited edition CD.
 Whilst raising three daughters she continued to teach at various schools and colleges throughout Melbourne and also ran a private practice.
 Her focus was and is on encouraging the individuals voice to emerge, to promote healthy voice habits, and to cultivate the love of originality, improvising and composition in her students.

 George became a full-time teacher, after gaining a B.A. and a Dip.
 Ed., and taught voice for the Victorian College of the Arts and other schools and institutions as a sessional teacher.
 In 2001, she published, with Steve Vertigan, The Greatest Ever Improve Your Singing Book for Contemporary Vocalists, which included two CDs with practice tracks. and is a basic book for singers of all levels.

 George continued to sing occasionally with her own trio but went on to teach in schools full-time both private and public, and recently retired from full-time teaching in schools.
-She retired as the head of music at Pascoe Vale Girls College in 2012, and now teaches privately in Melbourne.
+She retired as the head of music at Pascoe Vale Girls College in 2012, and now teaches voice and music in state schools and private schools in Melbourne.